casey/filepack/README.md

 `filepack` has lofty ambitions!

-- Definition of a "root" hash, likely just the hash of the manifest itself, so that as long as the root hash is received from a trusted source the manifest itself does not need to be trusted.
+- Definition of a "fingerprint" hash, likely just the hash of the manifest itself, so that as long as the fingerprint is received from a trusted source the manifest itself does not need to be trusted.

-- Creation and verification of signatures over the root hash, so that developers and packagers can vouch for the correctness of the contents of a manifest, and users can verify that a manifest was signed by a trusted public key.
+- Creation and verification of signatures over the fingerprint, so that developers and packagers can vouch for the correctness of the contents of a manifest, and users can verify that a manifest was signed by a trusted public key.